 Don’t want to spend 2 weeks in Costa Rica on your own?

-I don’t blame you for not wanting to travel on your ones, it’s something people tend to other love or hate.
+I don’t blame you for not wanting to travel for 2 weeks in Costa Rica on your ones; it’s something people tend to other love or hate.
 Thankfully, Costa Rica is a popular place for small group tours companies, with Intrepid and G Adventures being some of the most highly regarded amongst backpackers.

 What’s exciting is that G Adventures have only just launched their new wellness retreat trips, and their Central America wellness route takes mindful travellers around Costa Rica.
 You can expect to finish the 8 days feeling refreshed, well-nourished and at peace after their hiking excursions, healthy menus, meditation and yoga sessions with a stunning backdrop.
 Accommodation is included for all 7 nights.
 You can then decide whether you’re feeling brave enough to do the final 6 days of your 2 weeks in Costa Rica travelling solo, or keep travelling alongside some of the friends you made at the retreat.

 Intrepid offers an action-packed Classic 15 Days in Costa Rica, with a similar itinerary to this 2 weeks in Costa Rica itinerary, but with additions such as Monteverde (image below) and a local homestay.
 This tour includes 11 meals and all accommodation in the package price.
 It has a maximum of 12 guests on the tour – a great group size to get to know people well during your travels.